Onorable-e/Onorable-e/README.md

 - 👀 I’m interested in Excel, SQL, Power BI, python etc.
 - 🌱 I’m currently learning data analytics.
 - 💞️ I’m looking to collaborate on health and sport-related data.
-- 📫 How to reach me eazyonor@gmail.com
+- 📫 You can reach me via eazyonor@gmail.com

 <!---
 Onorable-e/Onorable-e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.